I’m not going to lie. In fact, I’m going to come straight out with it.

 “She actually owns the pub,” our guide laughed.

 The only downside to visiting Hobbiton post-Hobbit movies is that there is a lot of Hobbit memorabilia in the gift shop (that was a lot of Hobbit for one sentence).
 I can’t help feeling they’ve probably discontinued a lot of LOTR items to make way for them, and it was the same at Weta Workshop where they had Hobbit postcards but not LOTR.
-Sorry, but The Hobbit just isn’t as good or as iconic! (bear in mind we are talking movie memorabilia here, not books)
+Sorry, but The Hobbit just isn’t as good or as iconic!
+(Bear in mind I am obviously talking movie memorabilia here, not books.)

 And if you don’t want to spend a lot, there’s always the fridge magnet with Gandalf’s hat that says ‘a wizard is never late’ or a ‘no admittance except on party business’ sign.

 As could be said for a lot of this trip, if we had more money we could have spent a lot in that shop!

 My only issue with the tour is that you only have twenty minutes in the Green Dragon, which makes it pretty tight if you want a pie, which we totally did.
 But we decided against it because there was so much to walk around and look at in and around the inn!
 In fact, my tour group almost left me behind because I got distracted by a display cabinet I hadn’t seen.
 Oops!

 But other than that, it is SO worth doing!
 We even had people on our tour who have never seen the movies… which I don’t understand, but it’s a magical experience regardless.
 It’s just a shame you can’t spend all day there.